ysyk2021/the-art-of-empowering-teams-strategies-for-developing-empowered-and-self-sufficient-teams-at-work/src/chapter-6-1.md

-Chapter 6: Promoting Continuous Learning and Development: Providing Opportunities for Professional Development and Growth
+Providing Opportunities for Professional Development and Growth
 =========================================================================================================================

 In this chapter, we will discuss how to promote continuous learning and development in empowered teams.
 Empowering teams involves creating a culture of autonomy and ownership among team members, which requires ongoing learning and development.
 We will explore how to provide opportunities for professional development and growth, including offering training programs, providing mentorship and coaching, and promoting a culture of continuous learning.